Skip to main content

 Topcon (Tunnel Oxide Passivated Contact):

-Topcon is a solar cell technology in which the front and back sides of the cell are passivated with a thin oxide layer to reduce electrical resistance and increase efficiency.
+A solar cell technology that passivates both the front and rear sides of the cell with a thin oxide layer, reducing resistance and improving efficiency